tombensve/MarkdownDoc/Docs/src/MarkdownDocUserGuideStart.md

 ### Thanks

-Thanks to [John Gruber](http://www.daringfireball.net) for the brilliant [markdown](http://daringfireball.net/projects/markdown) document format, and to [iText Software Corp.](http://itextpdf.com) for making an excellent easy to use PDF library and making it available as open source.
+Thanks to [John Gruber](http://www.daringfireball.net) for the brilliant [markdown](http://daringfireball.net/projects/markdown) document format, and to [PDFBox Apache Project](https://pdfbox.apache.org) for making a completely open source PDF renderer under the sensible Apache 2.0 license.

 ### How markdown is MarkdownDoc ?